 Continuing Care and Levels of Treatment

-Ascent Children’s Health Services is proud to offer a variety of treatments aimed at managing many childhood conditions.
+Ascent Children’s Health Services in Arkansas is proud to offer a variety of treatments aimed at managing many childhood conditions.
 We provide our care under one roof using a team of experts in child health and offer several options for care.
 Children who are struggling with developmental or medical disorders may enroll in our Child Health Management Services (CHMS).
 We offer day treatment and outpatient services for those who qualify for our CHMS services.
 Children who struggle with behavioral problems may join our Rehabilitative Services for Persons with Mental Illness (RSPMI) program, which is also offered as a day program or on an outpatient basis.
 Our initial assessments will determine the proper level of care for your child.

 Annually, we conduct evaluations to ensure that your child still qualifies for services.
 Ascent is proud to offer a formal discharge process for our children and their families that allows for continuity of care and ensures that an appropriate aftercare plan has been developed.
 Some children will step-down from our day program into our outpatient program or from our outpatient program into a school-based program.
 Other children may step up from outpatient into day treatment as needed.
 We also offer an in-home study for our children to make sure they’re properly adjusting to the new treatment plan.